 However, banks will always seek assurance on your ability to make repayments by asking for guarantees along with a secured interest on the assets you own.

+How to negotiate closing costs.
 Unlike other sources of finance, banks offer greater flexibility.
 You always have the option of paying off your loan early, and thus can terminate your agreement with the bank sooner than was originally planned.
 Other financiers, particularly venture capitalists, may not be so acquiescent.